shaunabanana/simple-bayesnet/README.md

 Alternatively, you can also load a model you have saved.

+### Defining network structure
+Click on any node to see the detailed distribution of this variable.
+When a variable is selected, you can drag from it onto another variable to create a link.
+Alternatively, you can select a variable and click "Batch Linking," this way you can simply click on other variables to create links.

+To remove a link, click on the circle handle of that link and click the "Delete Link" button.

 ### Running inference
 Click "Start Inference" to start running inference.
 Depending on your model complexity and dataset size, it may take some time to finish.